BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

 lejosfirmdl --tty=\\\.\COM16 HelloWorld.srec
 ```

-Works best within a distance of less than 10cm between the Arduino IR Programmer and the Lego RCX 2.0 Brick.
-(Because, by design,  there is not much current between Pin 10 and Pin 9 to drive the IR LED.)
+Works best within a distance of less than 30cm between the Arduino IR Programmer and the Lego RCX 2.0 Brick.